WulfNovak/Rising-Or-Declining-Country-Emissions/README.md

 The following is underway:
 * Determining if any development indicators can be used despite lack of coverage
-* Testing the following clustering algotherithms to partition countries to rising and declining emissions categories.
+* Testing the following clustering algorithms to partition countries into rising and declining emissions categories.
   (GBTM), growth mixture modeling (GMM), and longitudinal k-means (KML)
 * Generalized Linear Mixed Model Study and experimentation.